 The History of the MacBook: What to Know

 The MacBook is a brand name that encompasses three distinct Apple Macintosh notebook-style laptop computers.
 First introduced in 2006, they rely on Apple’s macOS operating system and exist to replace the now-extinct first family of Apple laptops: the PowerBook and the iBook.
-While consumers who visit Apple Store today can only find the MacBook Pro and the MacBook Air, two separate versions of the MacBook base model have existed since 2006.
+While consumers who visit the Apple Store today can only find the MacBook Pro and the MacBook Air, two separate versions of the MacBook base model have existed since 2006.
 However, both have since been discontinued.

-In the early days, the first generation MacBook and the MacBook Pro did not look all that different compared to the PowerBook or the iBook.
+In the early days, the first-generation MacBook and the MacBook Pro did not look all that different compared to the PowerBook or the iBook.
 All were housed in similar materials, all stuck to the same basic aesthetic… In truth, the biggest change was honestly the name.
 It wasn’t until 2008, with the introduction of the now-iconic unibody aluminum design of the MacBook Air, that the MacBook line became both technologically and aesthetically distinct from its predecessor.

-At that time, MacBook family adopted its signature black keyboard.
+At that time, the MacBook family adopted its signature black keyboard.
 Today, all MacBook keyboards also feature a backlight.
 A MacBook lid stays closed thanks to a small magnet housed inside the laptop’s body.
 While past MacBooks had accessible and removable internal components, present-day MacBooks glue or solder everything in place.

 MacBook Versions: Each Edition